simpleinjector/Documentation/source/consoleintegration.rst

 Console Application Integration Guide
 =====================================

 Simple Injector contains several integration packages that simplify plugging-in Simple Injector into a wide variety of frameworks.
-These packages allow you to hook Simple Injector onto the framework's integration point.
+These packages allow you to hook Simple Injector onto the framework's integration points.

-When it comes to writing Console applications however, there are no integration packages.
+When it comes to writing Console applications, however, there are no integration packages.
 That's because Console applications are not backed by a particular framework. .NET just does the bare minimum when a Console application is started and there are no integration hooks that you can use.
 This means that you are in complete control over the application.

 When a Console application is short-lived, and runs just a single operation and exits, the application could have a structure similar to the following: